 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

 The Trial of Queen Caroline: The Scandalous Affair That Nearly Ended a Monarchy by Jane Robins.
-Tells the story of one of history's least happy couples -- King George IV and his cousin, Caroline of Brunswick -- and shows how the partisan press helped magnify the story and brought Britain to the brink of revolution.
+Tells the story of one of history's least happy couples -- King George IV and Caroline of Brunswick -- and shows how the partisan press brought Britain to the brink of revolution.
 (Also published under the title "Rebel Queen.")

 The Unruly Queen: The Life of Queen Caroline by Flora Fraser.
 Biography of George IV's wife.
-Vulgar and undisciplined, she fled from the husband she hated and became nearly as well known for her promiscuity as George IV himself.
-Viewed by the public as a wronged woman, eventually opinion turned against her.
+Vulgar and undisciplined, Caroline became nearly as well known for her promiscuity as George IV himself.
 (This review © Amazon.com.)

 A Queen on Trial: The Affair of Queen Caroline by E.A.
 Smith.
 Letters, journal entries, and newspaper articles present the sensational life and trial of Queen Caroline through the eyes of her contemporaries.
 An excellent resource.